aprilianto665/aprilianto665/README.md

 </h2>

 <p align="center">
-  I'm a Software Engineer with a language-agnostic mindset, transitioning from document control to web development.
-I focus on building scalable, maintainable systems by selecting technologies based on the problem context rather than preference.
+  I'm a Software Engineer with a goal to master everything related to programming.
+From languages, paradigms, and algorithms to frameworks, design patterns, and best practices I'm committed to learning all aspects of programming across web, mobile, desktop, machine learning, blockchain, and system programming.
 </p>

 <h2 align="center">